RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 All features as 19.04 with the following new features.
  - Ability to run a script on container startup.
 This is useful for installing packages that are needed.
  - You are now able to set the time zone with the TZ variable
- - Language and keyboard layout can be set using the LOCALE variable

  ```